4PiR2/fishyscapes_simg_example/README.md

 The Docker image will be converted to an Apptainer image.
 Please note the following differences:

-(1) Apptainer image is read-only.
+* Apptainer containers are read-only.
 Do not create temporary or cache files outside the mounted output folder during runtime.
 If you have to use these files (e.g., torchvision's pretrained weight), please create them during the building process.

-(2) We will run Apptainer under a non-privileged user.
-Docker runs under the root user by default, which may cause permission issues in Apptainer.
+* We will run Apptainer under a non-privileged user in the container.
+Docker runs under the root user by default in the container, which may cause permission issues in Apptainer.
 Please make sure non-privileged users have read access to all your files.

-(3) There will be no Internet connection in our evaluation environment.
+* There will be no Internet connection in our evaluation environment.

 (Optional) You may test your Docker image by executing `docker run --rm --gpus all --ipc=host --ulimit memlock=-1 --ulimit stack=67108864 -v /absolute/path/to/input/folder:/input -v /absolute/path/to/output/folder:/output happygod/synboost:4.0`.

-## Build the Apptainer image using Apptainer Definition file
+## Build your Apptainer image using Apptainer Definition file

 E.g., `singularity build synboost_4.0.simg singularity_synboost.def`.